RENOLEVES/sumo-traffic-py/README.md

 updateMatrixConf.py : Updates the given configuration file to reference all OD matrices in a given directory. <br/>
 validateTrips.py : Validates the given trip to ensure that the vehicles can travel on it.

+<label><h3> Parking Spots </h3></label>
+Works with locations were different types of parkings are located.

+Contains the following files:
+* addASP.py

+addASP.py : Creates additional file containing alternative side parking.

+<label><h3> Postgresql </h3></label>
+Deals with any functionality to working with the Postgresql database.

+Contains the following files:
+* psqlObjects.py

+psqlObjects.py : Contains the classes that allow for communication with the database for different sectors (eg: Emission Outputs).

 <label><h3> Performance Test </h3></label>
 Does performance tests on a configuration file with increasing amount of vehicles.